weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 * `<host-ip:[port number]>` is the IP of the master and the port number you see when you run `kubectl describe svc front-end -n sock-shop`.

 Click on **Pods** and then search for and click on **user-db** to reveal its details panel.
-From here, click the terminal icon to see users logging in and added the database.
+From here, select the terminal icon to see users logging in and added to the database.